smarter-sh/community/github-management/subproject-site-requests.md

 ## Requesting a Subproject Domain

-Subproject domains may be requested for a Kubernetes Org managed Netlify site in the form of: `<project>.sigs.k8s.io`.
+Subproject domains may be requested for a Smarter Org managed Netlify site in the form of: `<project>.sigs.k8s.io`.

 To do so, create an issue using the [DNS Update Request] issue template in the